david-rockwood/fimpad/README.md

 When you generate the above, you'll get one comment from Chauncey as a confident assistant.
 And generation will end with your caret right where it needs to be for you to type as Joe again.
 And you can repeat the process over and over to have a chat.

-In situations where you don't like what the LLM generates, hit Ctrl+z twice to step back in the history, to before you started the generation, then hit Ctrl+Enter to try again.
+In situations where you don't like what the LLM generates, press Ctrl+z twice to step back in the history, to before you started the generation, then press Ctrl+Enter to try again.
 Some call this rerolling.

 Also, because you are in a text editor, you can simply modify imperfect generations to your liking.
 This not only improves the text, it brings the LLM's future responses closer to what you want; because it makes the prefix text given to the model on the next generation a better demonstration of what you are looking for.

 Without a stop sequence the model will speak for both Joe and Chauncey within the constraints of the max tokens you gave it.
 Not desirable for an immersive chat, but it can be useful for real problem solving with an assistant.
 Sometimes the model will think of questions that you should be asking, or planned to ask next.
 This can speed up the process of discovering a solution or discovering a next step.

 Press Ctrl+Shift+Enter to do the last FIM tag you executed again, in the current location of the caret.
 This makes chatting with stop sequences faster since you don't need to retype tags.
-Type your message, press Ctrl+Shift+Enter, get a streamed response, land right after your name label.
+Type your message, press Ctrl+Shift+Enter, get a streamed response, and your caret will end up one space after your name label.
 Repeat as for long as you want to chat.

-FIM tags are set up such that the [[[N]]] tag and any [[[prefix]]] or [[[suffix]]] tags used disappear when you hit Ctrl+Enter.
+FIM tags are set up such that the [[[N]]] tag and any [[[prefix]]] or [[[suffix]]] tags used disappear when you press Ctrl+Enter.
 This allows you to keep your text file clear of a bunch of old tags.
 And it allows you to sort of just move around and fill things in freely.
 The solution to having to retype the tags over and over again is the Ctrl+Shift+Enter shortcut to re-execute the last FIM tag, but at the current caret position.
 But what if you want to keep the [[[prefix]]] and [[[suffix]]] tags in place over multiple FIM fills?
 The solution to that problem is to put an exclamation point after the max tokens number, like this:

 ```
 [[[200!]]]